This article is part of a larger series on Payroll Services.

-Patriot offers a relatively inexpensive and easy-to-use software for conducting payroll for any number of employees.
-You can choose the full service plan starting at $34 per month or a DIY option that starts at $14 per month and requires you to handle tax filings.
-Patriot Payroll provides free setup for companies, but the process is not especially difficult.
-The interface is intuitive and there are multiple help features if you get stuck.
+Patriot Payroll offers a relatively inexpensive and easy-to-use software for processing payroll for any number of employees.
+You can choose the Full Service payroll plan, which costs $37 plus $4 per employee monthly, or its Basic option, which is priced at $17 plus $4 per employee monthly and requires you to handle tax filings.
+Patriot Payroll provides free setup for companies, but if you want to do it yourself, the process is not difficult.
+The interface is also intuitive, and there are multiple help features if you get stuck.

-Below we review the basic steps for setting up an account and running your first payroll using Patriot.
+In this guide, we go over the basic steps to set up an account and run payroll with Patriot.
 You can follow along by signing up for a free demo on Patriot or taking advantage of the free 30-day trial.

 Before you dive into your payroll setup, take a look at the items Patriot recommends you have ready beforehand.
 This will make your setup process quicker and easier.

 To create an account on Patriot, simply sign up for the free trial from the homepage.
 The system will then prompt you to enter basic company information, like your tax filing name, business name, number of employees, phone number, and mailing address.
 You will have at least 30 days to try out the software for free before having to select a plan.

 Alternatively, you can jump straight in and choose either the Basic payroll plan or the Full Service payroll plan.
 With the Full Service plan, Patriot files and pays the payroll taxes for you.
 In contrast, the Basic plan requires you to manage and file tax forms on your own.
 Both plans also come with free payroll setup, wherein you provide Patriot with all the required employer and employee information, and it will handle the setup for you.
 Depending on your needs, this may make it worth forgoing the free trial, which requires you to input everything yourself.